kowsalyaabi/flexbox-pricing-table/README.md

 # flexbox-pricing-table
-A pricing table webpage using Html,css and Flexbox
+A pricing table webpage using Html,internal css and Flexbox